wincognito/ansible-role-vsftpd/README.md

 `name` and `password` are required.

 `config` is optional.
+If not defined, the `vsftpd_default_user_config` will be used.

-Use all variables from the specification:
+You can use all variables from the specification:
 https://linux.die.net/man/5/vsftpd.conf

 ```